MaulitaNurSejati/Iteration-Function-ListComprehension/README.md

 # Iteration-Function-ListComprehension

+Welcome to the Python Beginners Guide Part 2! 🐍

+This README will build upon your Python knowledge by introducing more concepts and control structures that will help you become a proficient Python programmer

 ## 1. Break
 In Python, the break statement is a control statement used to exit a loop prematurely.
 It allows you to terminate the current loop and resume execution of the program after the loop.
 Here's a simple explanation of how the break statement works: